yuchsiao/caplet/README.md

 generates piecewise constant basis functions with panel size 100nm.

+####`caplet_solver`
-**3. `caplet_solver`:** extracts capacitance matrices from `.qui` files which list PWC basis functions or from `.caplet` files which list instantiable basis functions for all conductors.
+`caplet_solver` extracts capacitance matrices from `.qui` files which list PWC basis functions or from `.caplet` files which list instantiable basis functions for all conductors.
 Two binary executables `capletMPI` and `capletOpenMP` are generated after compilation.
 As suggested by their names, `capletMPI` is the capacitance extraction solver parallelized by MPI, and `capletOpenMP` is parallelized by OpenMP.
 The usage of `capletOpenMP` is as the following:

 For single thread extraction, simply run `capletMPI` as common executables: